desenvolvedorIcotrade/App.bot/blog/_posts/2017-08-03-improving-dependency-resolution-in-bundler.md

 when thinking about it:

 - Take each "requirement" from a project's `Gemfile` and `Gemfile.lock` and put them in a big array.
-Each requirement will relate to a single dependency.
+Each requirement will relate to a single dependency
 - Dynamically build a "tree" from the requirements array as follows:
   - Pick a requirement from the array (intelligently, but more on that later) to become a node in the tree